 Outputs must be deposited as soon as possible after the date of acceptance and no later than 3 months after this point.
-For outputs accepted for publication between 1 April 2016 - 31 March 2018 the timeframe was extended to 3 months after the date of publication.

 The date of acceptance is the point at which you are formally notified (e.g. by email) from your publisher that they have accepted your work for publication.
 It traditionally follows peer review and any subsequent changes which may result from this process, but is normally before the copy-editing and typesetting stage.